mLucas55/route-lab/Lab 4/readme.md

 4. In the terminal, type: "uvicorn main:app --port 8080" (optionally include "--reload" for hot refresh)
 5. Run the command
 6. Run driver.py

+# Running The Application (Container)

+1. Clone this repo to your local machine
+2. In terminal run: docker build -t <name>
+3. In terminal run: docker run -p 8080:8080 <name>
+4. View the container using the Docker desktop app and UI

 # Running Examples